Tuition Fee and Financial Support for the Master’s Degree

 Awarding the grants

-- The top three students in the rankings will not have to pay any of the basic annual tuition fee
+- The top two students in the rankings will not have to pay any of the basic annual tuition fee

-- Students ranked fourth will only have to pay 50% of the basic annual tuition fee
+- Students ranked third will only have to pay 50% of the basic annual tuition fee